 I have previously held academic posts at Aston, Anglia Ruskin, Brunel and Keele.
-I have published in the areas of mothering, intellectual/learning disability (including ASD and ADHD), care, intimacy, education and have recently published more theoretical/philosophical with Routledge in a monograph called Intellectual Disability and Social Theory: Philosophical Debates on Being Human.
+I have published in the areas of mothering, intellectual/learning disability (including ASD and ADHD), care, intimacy, education and have recently published more theoretical/philosophical with Routledge in a monograph called Intellectual Disability and Being Human: A Care Ethics Model.
 I have also collaborated with Susie Weller, when we edited a book called Critical Approaches to Care: understanding caring relations, identities and cultures.
 I also have research papers published in, for example, Sexualities, British Journal of Sociology of Education, Disability and Society, Sociological Research Online and Women’s Studies International Forum.

 Most recently I have completed a Leverhulme Trust research fellowship called Care-less Spaces: Prisoners with learning difficulties and their families.
 I remain passionate about challenges that impact upon education and learning via social justice and sociological discourse.

 - 2007 Postgraduate certificate in higher education (PGCHE) Keele University

 - 2000-2004 PhD Sociology (ESRC), University of Essex

 - 1995-1996 MA Sociology of Culture, University of Essex

 - 1992-1995 BA (Hons) 2.i Sociology University of Essex